Shake-up at AstraZeneca as two immuno-oncology leaders leave

 Humphrey’s exit coincides with the loss of another leader in immuno-oncology, albeit from a different part of the firm.
 Peter Emtage, who was involved in early research at AstraZeneca’s unit MedImmune, was appointed to a senior position at biotech company Intrexon on Dec.
 4.

-AstraZeneca said the two departures were a coincidence and the company’s work in immuno-oncology was proceeding at full steam, with no problems with any programmes.
+AstraZeneca said the two departures were a coincidence and the company’s work in immuno-oncology was proceeding at full steam, with no problems with any programs.
 “It’s business as usual,” the spokeswoman said.

 The drugmaker, which saw off a $118 billion takeover attempt by Pfizer last year, is banking on new cancer medicines to help revive its fortunes.